 It adds flavor depth and helps the chicken caramelize under the broiler.
 It might sound unusual, but it works so well.

-So thrilled to hear this!
-Thanks Liberty!
+I’m so thrilled to hear this!
+Thanks John!